 During the sprint planning process, the team might add new user stories or remove stories that are no longer relevant.
 The team will meet for a specific amount of time to discuss the sprint and what they hope to achieve.
 The sprint planning meeting should involve the project owner, scrum master, project manager and the development and testing teams.

 Read more on Sprint planning meeting and other meeting types in Agile meetings: Types, goals, and benefits article.

 Let’s take a closer look at what we need to make a great software development plan:

 Clearly defining goals allows the team to build requirements and understand exactly how to plan the SDLC.

 After the goals are clear, the development team must determine which resources they require.
 They should estimate hardware requirements, time and staff needs.

-Once the goals and requirements are clear, the team should build a budget.
-This budget might not be set in stone, but will give a good rough idea at final cost of the software development project.
+Once the goals and requirements are clear, the team should build a software budget.
+This budget might not be set in stone, but will give a good rough idea of the final cost of the software development project.

 The team should define a timeframe for each sprint in the SDLC.
 They should allow for unexpected problems and ensure that the schedule is not so tight they cannot finish in time if bugs or security risks arise.

 The project owner, scrum master and project manager should build a team of experienced developers, designers and testers.
 Teams trained to use agile should be ready to begin the sprint as soon as the goals and requirements are gathered.